lovebes/forestry-coram-software/content/about/_index.md

 date: 2019-05-12T12:14:34+06:00
 description: "This is meta description." author_image : "images/about/author.jpg"
+author_image_description: "Seungjin on top of Masada on the way to the Dead Sea, Israel"
 ---

 Coram Software is founded by yours truly to create software that is built for users.
 Spanning two startups and one mid-sized corporation, work experience has allowed exposure to tech stacks spanning ReactJS/ NodeJS/ Golang/ Python/ .Net Core, with use of databases in architecture settings involving Lab Information Systems, Data-Intensive Distributed Microservices, and Azure-centric Health Insurance Records.